Last reviewed on 30th August 2023 by Martin Alexander (Mortgage Advisor)

 As you’re still living in the property, you’d still be expected to maintain the home.
 Lenders have no obligation to maintain the upkeep of your property.

 The three main types of lifetime mortgages are:

-A drawdown lifetime mortgage allows you to withdraw money from your home when required.
+A drawdown mortgage allows you to withdraw money from your home when required.
 You’ll be able to choose an initial amount and also make further withdrawals from a reserve account when you need to.
 Think of this as a drawdown facility.

 One of the main advantages is that the money held in your reserve account won’t be charged interest.
 Interest is only charged once you withdraw funds from your reserve account.
 This is a great way to keep interest charges to a minimum whilst having the security of knowing you can access your funds at any time.

-Drawdown mortgages remain a popular choice for lifetime borrowers.
-They can be great if you’re not in need of a huge amount of instant capital and can offer you flexibility which leaves you with control of your money.
+Drawdown mortgages remain a popular choice for lifetime equity release.
+They can be ideal if you’re not in need of a huge amount of capital and offer flexibility which leaves you in control of your money.

-This type of lifetime product will allow you to make voluntary payments towards the mortgage balance.
+This type of lifetime product allows you to make voluntary payments towards the mortgage balance.
 Some lifetime providers offer monthly repayment options, where you’ll be able to repay a fixed amount each month.

 This type of mortgage can also be referred to as a flexible lifetime mortgage.
 This is because if you don’t want to repay anything each month, you won’t have to.

 It’s always important to consider both the pros and cons of any mortgage you take.

 - Stay in your home – Your living arrangements do not change and you still own your home.